sanmarjx/Election-Analysis/README.md

   - Diana Degette
   - Raymon Anthony Doane
 - The candidate results were:
-  - Charles Casper Stockham recieved 23% of the vote and 85,213 number of votes.
+  - Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
   - Diana Degette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
   - Diana Degette, who received 73.8% of the vote and 272,892 number of votes.

 ## Election-Audit Summary
 The results show that this script has worked great for the current election.
 It is a functional and flexible script that could be used as a template for any future elections.
 With just some small modifications it can be adapted to audit any election.
-One of this modifications could be the location of the new data set.
-By changing the path to the election data file:  file_to_load = os.path.join("analysis", "election_results.csv"), it can acces other files with election data.
+One of these modifications could be the location of the new data set.
+By changing the path to the election data file:  file_to_load = os.path.join("analysis", "election_results.csv"), it can access other files with election data.

 ![File to load image](https://user-images.githubusercontent.com/116690861/202831158-cde9b411-b228-4603-8327-5c23318a951c.png)